 The MIKA-D Test in Austria: What Expat Parents Need to Know

 When a non-German-speaking child enrolls in an Austrian public school, one of the first things the school does is assess their German language proficiency using the MIKA-D test.
 For most expat families, this is an unfamiliar procedure that sounds relatively benign — a language screening, not an intelligence test.
-What many parents don't realize is that how this test is handled can directly shape whether their child is classified as having a learning disability, and how long any support gap lasts.
+What many parents don't realize is that how this test is handled can affect whether the school distinguishes language acquisition from a possible learning disability, and how long any support gap lasts.

 What the MIKA-D Test Is

 MIKA-D stands for Messinstrument zur Kompetenzanalyse Deutsch — a standardized instrument for assessing German language competency in children who are non-native speakers.
-It is administered to newly enrolled students whose first language is not German, and the results determine their initial school classification.
+It may be used to assess newly enrolled students whose German is still developing; the result informs language-support arrangements rather than directly determining an SPF designation.

 Children assessed as having insufficient German language proficiency are designated außerordentliche Schüler (extraordinary students).
 This status places them in Deutschförderklassen — German support classes — or mandates pull-out language courses alongside their mainstream class attendance, depending on the school and grade level.